-For the most part, Coleman has been self-taught, beginning on the alto saxophone at age 14.
+For the most part, Coleman was self-taught, beginning on the alto saxophone at age 14.
 Coleman's earliest performing experiences were mostly with local rhythm-and-blues bands.
 Coleman settled in Los Angeles in 1952.
 His search for a different sound and approach, a means of escaping traditional chord patterns and progressions, led some critics to suggest that he did not know how to play his instrument.
 In reality, he was studying harmony and theory zealously from books while supporting himself as an elevator operator.
 His performances in clubs and jam sessions were often met with derision if not outright rejection and anger from his fellow musicians and critics.
 Coleman soldiered on, honing his sound with like-minded musicians, including trumpeter Don Cherry, drummer Billy Higgins, and bassist Charlie Haden.

 The year 1959 was an important one for Coleman and his band: he signed a recording contract with Atlantic Records, recording the first album to really present his new sound, Tomorrow Is The Question!; his quartet was invited to participate in what became a historic session at the Lenox School of Jazz in Massachusetts, being championed by John Lewis and Gunther Schuller; and the band began an extended engagement at the Five Spot Cafe in New York.
 Meanwhile, Coleman was developing an approach to his music that he was to dub "harmolodics."